coderdc13/time_series/.ipynb_checkpoints/README-checkpoint.md

 # Conclusion

 It is important to leverage different models before deciding on a market transaction.
 Regardless of whether the P values exceed the given standard value of .05, ARMA, ARIMA, and GARCH models may help a purchase/sell/hold decision.
 In addition, in it is important to evaluate the quality of a model by comparison of root mean squared error values from in-sample (training) data and out-of-sample (testing) data.
+This assignment led the student-author to compose models, test the models, and leverage the models in the decision making process.

 (Nota Bene: 99.99% of this work comes directly from listed sources, class material (including and especially the starter notebooks) Instructor GS, Instructor KS, Instructor AN, and Tutor, Ms. LT!)